Medications for treating COVID-19

-Your doctor can send the pharmacist your prescription electronically so a friend or family member can collect the medication for you, or so it can be delivered to your home.
+Your doctor can send the pharmacist your prescription electronically.
+This way, a friend or family member can collect the medication for you.
+It can also be delivered to your home.

 If you live in Queensland, New South Wales, South Australia or Victoria, you can call the National Coronavirus Helpline on 1800 020 080 for an initial assessment of your eligibility for oral COVID-19 antiviral medication.
 The helpline will help connect you to a doctor for further assessment and a prescription.

-If you cannot get an appointment with your doctor quickly, you can use the healthdirect Service Finder to search for a doctor.
-Or, you can make an appointment at a government-run GP respiratory clinic, where you can be seen by a doctor either in person or via telehealth.
+If you cannot get an appointment with your doctor quickly, use the healthdirect Service Finder to search for a doctor.
+Or you can make an appointment at a government-run GP respiratory clinic, where you can be seen by a doctor either in person or via telehealth.

 How much does oral COVID-19 antiviral medicine cost?

 Lagevrio and Paxlovid are listed on the Pharmaceutical Benefits Scheme (PBS).
-The PBS can lower the cost of medications, so they are more affordable for people.
+This means these medications are subsidised, andmore affordable for people with a medicare card